What is an umbilical hernia?

 How is an umbilical hernia treated?

 If the hernia has not closed by the time of spaying or neutering, surgical repair of the hernia is recommended.
-The surgery can be performed at the time of spaying and neutering.
+The surgery can be performed at the time of spaying or neutering.
 The fibrous or scar tissues that have formed around the hernia are dissected out and the defect is closed with sutures.

 What is the prognosis for an umbilical hernia?